 24. In April 2015 the UN Human Rights Commissioner Zeid Ra'ad al Hussein urged the UK government to tackle "anti-foreigner abuse" in the British press after one newspaper (the ‘Sun’

 25. Mr Hussein said the comments were similar to language used before the Rwandan genocide and that the UK needed to take steps to curb the "incitement to hatred" caused by British newspapers.
 The paper likened migrants to "norovirus on a cruise ship" and said gunships should be used to stop people crossing the Mediterranean.
 At that time more than 1,700 migrants had already died since the beginning of 2015 attempting to cross the Mediterranean in small boats.
-This number has risen to over 3,000 (as at October 2015).
+This number has risen to over 10,000 (as at early 2018).

 26. Mr Hussein said the article in the Sun